-Buy a $10 green sticker from the Town Clerk at Town Hall and place item curbside by 7:00am on your regular trash day.
-Only one large item per household per collection day, please.
+Pre-scheduled pick-up required: call Waste Management on 1-800-972-4545.
+Multiple items per household per week allowed.
+Items must be placed curbside by 7am on your trash day.
+Only pre-scheduled/pre-paid items will be collected.
 For a full list of what items go curbside and what goes to the Transfer Station, please visit the Disposal Fees, Hours and Locations page.

 Please visit the Disposal Fees, Hours and Locations page for information.

-Please refer to the Disposal List - Fees and Locations page for information on how to dispose of these items.
+Please refer to the Comprehensive Disposal List effective 1/1/19 page for information on how to dispose of these items.